The Women’s Chorale of Corning is a community of singers drawn together by the shared joy of treble music.

 Writing romantic fiction under her real name and with The Wild Rose Press Doreen’s published six novels and one novella, all set in a sports bar in a fictional seaside town north of Boston.
 The novelist and actor in her informs her conducting which is all about telling a story, just like she does in her books.
 When not conducting, singing, or writing, Doreen teaches water aerobics at Island Health and Fitness in Ithaca.
 She’s very excited to be working with The Women’s Chorale of Corning and predicts great things for the chorale’s future!

-The Women’s Chorale has been in existence for more than 25 years and consists of women of all ages who share a passion for singing.
+The Women’s Chorale has been in existence for almost 30 years and consists of women of all ages who share a passion for singing.
 Together, the singers love the challenge and joy of sharing that passion, and is always open to new members.
 The Chorale explores a wide range of music composed for treble voices.
 Recently known as The Women’s Chorale at 171 Cedar, we are excited to be launching on our own as The Women’s Chorale of Corning.

 The Women’s Chorale takes great pleasure in performing much-loved favorites from around the world, along with lesser-known and original compositions.
 The mission of The Women’s Chorale is to share the music that members love with the widest possible audience, and to develop and promote the universal language of music.